Tokyo governor calls for fewer outings, says state of coronavirus emergency up to PM

 However, a spike in cases in Tokyo, along with the death of a beloved comedian on Monday, appeared to be driving home the potential risk.
 A top doctor called on Abe to act now.
 "If we wait until an explosive increase in infections before declaring an emergency, it will be too late," Satoshi Kamayachi, an executive board member of the Japan Medical Association, told a news conference, in comments carried by broadcaster Nippon Television.

-Throughout the development of the pandemic, Abe's government has appeared resistant to declaring a state of emergency, with the government's top spokesman on Monday squashing speculation it would take such a move on April 1.
-It was only last Tuesday that the Japanese government and International Olympic Committee succumbed to intense pressure from athletes and sporting bodies around the world to delay Tokyo 2020 for a year because of the pandemic.
+Throughout the development of the outbreak, Abe's government has appeared resistant to declaring a state of emergency, with the government's top spokesman on Monday squashing speculation it would take such a move on April 1.
+Only last Tuesday, the Japanese government and International Olympic Committee succumbed to intense pressure from athletes and sporting bodies around the world to delay Tokyo 2020 for a year because of the outbreak.

+"The number of infections continues to increase from last week and we are at a crucial moment which will determine whether we can minimise the number of further infections," Tokyo Governor Yuriko Koike told a news conference.
+"Through April 12, we are asking that residents refrain from going out in the evenings, and to refrain from all unnecessary outings at the weekend."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)